 We’ve recently been asked to write a piece for our friends over at Quirky Campers who, as you might remember, rented us Hector (above), the incredible box truck/dream home on wheels that we lived in when we first began our European VanLife honeymoon adventure:

-With our tour of Hector having gone viral + our attendance at their now annual event, Camp Quirky, last year, Quirky Campers has been receiving an influx of Americans interested in renting their beautiful, hand-crafted vans for their own British holidays!
+With our tour of Hector having gone viral + our attendance at their annual event Camp Quirky, Quirky Campers has been receiving an influx of Americans interested in renting their beautiful, hand-crafted vans for their own British holidays!

 This weekend was all about cozy bonfires, endless stars, beautiful people and of course, @quirkycampers.
 These insanely-unique, handcrafted campervans have us so inspired to convert our own once we're back in The States for good! ✌🏼🚐🔥#campquirky ••• To read an article in the @IrishExaminer that Drew and I were featured in click on the link in our bio 🤗!